Contractor License Requirements in Connecticut

 How to Verify a Contractor's License in Connecticut

-- Visit the Connecticut Department of Consumer Protection license lookup tool.
+Visit the Connecticut Department of Consumer Protection website to verify any contractor's license before hiring.

 Reciprocity Agreements